Dan Fike

-Dan Clement Fike, Jr. (born June 16, 1961) is an American former college and professional football player who was an offensive lineman in the National Football League (NFL) for eleven seasons during the 1980s and 1990s.
-He played college football for the University of Florida, and thereafter, he played professionally for the New York Jets, the Cleveland Browns and the Pittsburgh Steelers of the NFL.
+Dan Clement Fike Jr. (born June 16, 1961) is an American former professional football player who was an offensive lineman for 11 seasons in the National Football League (NFL) during the 1980s and 1990s.
+He played college football for the Florida Gators, and thereafter, he played in the NFL for the New York Jets, the Cleveland Browns and the Pittsburgh Steelers.

 Early life

 Fike was born in Mobile, Alabama.
 He played youth football at the Myrtle Grove association.
 He attended Pine Forest High School in Pensacola, Florida, and played high school football for the Pine Forest Eagles.

 College career

-Fike accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Charley Pell's Florida Gators football from 1979 to 1982.
-While he was an undergraduate, he was a member of Pi Kappa Phi Fraternity (Alpha Epsilon Chapter).
+Fike accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Charley Pell's Gators from 1979 to 1982.
+While he was an undergraduate, he was a member of Pi Kappa Phi fraternity (Alpha Epsilon chapter).
 As a freshman, he lived through the worst season in the history of the Florida football program in 1979, when the Gators posted an 0–10–1 record.
 The following season, Fike was part of one of the biggest one-year turn-arounds in Division I football history, when the 1980 Gators finished 8–4 after defeating the Maryland Terrapins in the Tangerine Bowl.
 He was a second-team All-Southeastern Conference (SEC) selection following his senior season in 1982.